two2012/CSE-151A-Group-Project/README.md

 ## Second Model : Linear Regression with multiple features

-We selected the features age', 'test_time','HNR', 'RPDE', 'DFA', 'PPE' to predict UPDRS with linear regression since based on previous pairplot, these five features has the highest correlation with UPDRS.
+We selected the features 'age', 'HNR', 'RPDE', 'DFA', 'PPE' to predict UPDRS with linear regression since based on previous pairplot, these five features has the highest correlation with UPDRS.

 ### 1. Training the Model